-One of the biggest reason for children visiting the clinic, is because of flat-foot.
-Flat-foot is very common in children, and often causes great concern for parents.
+One of the biggest reason for children visiting the clinic, is because of flat feet.
+Flat feet are very common in children, and often causes great concern for parents.

 Paediatric flat foot can be divided into two types; flexible and rigid.
 In a child with flexible flat foot, there will be a normal arch when they aren’t standing and a flattening of the arch when they stand.
 Rigid flat foot is characterised by a stiff flattened foot, in both standing, and non-standing positions.

-Most children with flexible flat foot will have no symptoms, will require no treatment, and can participate in normal physical activities and sport; however, this is not always the case.
+Most children with flexible flat foot will have no symptoms.
+They will require no treatment, and can participate in normal physical activities and sport.
+However, this is not always the case.
 A small percentage of children with flat feet will develop symptoms including pain, tenderness and/or cramping in the feet of the legs.
 The child may seem to be lazy, or to withdraw from sports and other physical activities that may be causing pain in the legs and feet.
 If your child is complaining of pain or discomfort due to flat feet, then seek help from a Podiatrist.
 Treatment includes the use of special medical insoles (orthoses), stretching exercises, footwear advice and activity modification.